NowLoadY/NowLoadY/README.md

 ### Hi there 👋
-&ensp;&ensp;My name is NowLoadY, and I'm so surprised to notice that you are interested in my stories!
+&ensp;&ensp;My name is Danny, and I'm so surprised to notice that you are interested in my stories!
 I am a college student who is studying "mechanical design and manufacturing and its automation", and I'm so interested in Robotics!
 That's the reason why I came here.
 The environment in here is good, everyone is full of kindness and patience, and it's not hard to see: everyone in GitHub all has a fighting-heart.
 &ensp;&ensp;I like watching Japan's anime, and I like drawing too!
 Then, games are indispensable!
 Recently, I'm playing with WatchDogs2, it's a great work finished by Ubisoft.